keent/libzfl/README.txt

 ### The Class Model

-ZFL consists of classes, each class consisting of a .h and a .c.
+libzfl consists of classes, each class consisting of a .h and a .c.
 Classes may depend on other classes.

 `zfl.h` includes all classes header files, all the time.
-For the user, ZFL forms one single package.
+For the user, libzfl forms one single package.
 All classes start by including `zfl.h`.
-All applications that use ZFL start by including `zfl.h`. `zfl.h` also defines a limited number of small, useful macros and typedefs that have proven useful for writing clearer C code.
+All applications that use libzfl start by including `zfl.h`. `zfl.h` also defines a limited number of small, useful macros and typedefs that have proven useful for writing clearer C code.

-The canonical example for ZFL style is the zfl_base class, which defines the template for all other classes.
+The canonical example for libzfl style is the zfl_base class, which defines the template for all other classes.
 The nomenclature for all classes is consistent.
 We use zfl_base as an example:

 * Source files: zfl_base.c, zfl_base.h
 * Methods: zfl_base_test, zfl_base_print, ...